StevenBlack/intl/readme.md

 Figure 2, adapted from a variety of data sources including the Microsoft Developers' Network CD, shows one recommendation for string allowances.

-> Recommended allowances to permit strings to lengthen when
-> translated.00

 For example, the German word for "restore" is "zurckspeichern" (114% longer) or "wiederherstellen" (128% longer).
 "Save" in French becomes "sauvegarder" (175% longer).